adrianblakey/slot-car-ecom/README.md

   - the bootloader
   - the driver

 We have provided the bootloader binary and a build of the driver.
-You only really need one binary, because once it's installed you can change its parameters using a dongle.
+You only really need one binary, because once it's installed you can change its parameters using a WiFi Link dongle.
 If a updated binary is released this can also be installed using the dongle and a browser.

 In the bin directory you'll find the following binaries:

     BOOT3_PA2_AUX_FAST_EXIT-rev2.bin
-    REMORA-rev0.bin
     REMORA-rev10.bin

 They are built on Linux from the ESCape32 sources.